buschm2rpi/UCSB_Summer_Intern_2014/README.md

 You'll also need to install the m2e-wtp plugin from the m2e Marketplace.
 )

-1. In Eclipse, import Maven project
+1.3 In Eclipse, import Maven project
 File--> Import --> Maven --> Existing Maven Projects Browse file "pom.xml" under TweetClassification

-2. In Eclipse, Run the entry point go to NaiveBayes package, run "Run.java"
+1.4 In Eclipse, Run the entry point under "src/NaiveBayes/", run "Run.java"

 ------------------------------------------------

-How to reconstruct Bag of Words from Wikipedia dataset :
+2. How to reconstruct Bag of Words from Wikipedia dataset :

 See "apache-mahout-example/Readme.txt"